kyma-project/control-plane/docs/cli/commands/kcp_orchestrations.md

 ## Options

 ```
-      --operation string   Display details of the specified Runtime operation when a given orchestration is selected.
+      --operation string   Option that displays details of the specified Runtime operation when a given orchestration is selected.
   -o, --output string      Output type of displayed Runtime(s).
 The possible values are: table, json. (default "table")
   -s, --state string       Filter output by state.
 The possible values are: pending, inprogress, succeeded, failed.
 ```